michaelsund/laundrylist/readme.md

 start the node server locally with 'node server.js'

 ### Todo
+* facebook auth get friends and only sort the sharelist view though friends and not all users.
+* indication in the lists view that someone has shared a list with you to accept/decline
 * middleware for both api routes and socket calls to verify that the sender is authenticated against the facebook app and has permissions on the list.
-* https for express and websockets (also required by ios for fetches in release builds).
+* https for express (also required by ios for fetches in release builds).
-* facebook auth get friends and only sort the sharelist view though friends and not all users.